jesperfjellin/pgmon/README.md

 ## Requirements

 - PostgreSQL with `pg_monitor` role access

+**Optional Extensions:**
-- Optional: `pg_stat_statements` extension for query analysis
+- `pg_stat_statements` - For query analysis and top queries
+- `pg_stat_monitor` - For p95/p99 latency percentiles
-- Optional: `pgstattuple` extension for bloat detection
+- `pgstattuple` - For bloat detection

+PGMon handles missing extensions by continuing operations with reduced functionality.

 See the comments in `config.pgmon.yaml` for all available options.